 When you click on a line in the table, the panel at the bottom of the window displays the data specific to that entry, including file name, computer name, bid item code and description, and cost change.

-The Audit Trail is just one of the many cool features that comes standard with SharpeSoft Estimator.
+The Audit Trail is just one of the many cool features that come standard with SharpeSoft Estimator.
 To learn more set up a free on line demonstration.